+Intermittent fasting has become very popular recently.
 It involves going for long periods of time without eating, typically between 16–48 hours.

 Another problem is that alcohol loosens inhibitions, which may lead you to overeat or make poor food choices.

 If your weight loss has stalled, it may be best to avoid alcohol or only consume it occasionally in small amounts.

 Another way that fiber may aid weight loss is by decreasing the number of calories you absorb from other foods.